jhavaldar/jhavaldar.github.io/_posts/2017-06-21-the-summer-solstice.md

 ---
 layout: default
-title: Jay Havaldar, Math PhD Student
+title: Math is a thing lol fuck u
 ---

 # The Fundamental Theorem of Calculus